Paredes scores twice, Timbers top Galaxy 4-0

 Ibrahimovic has scored 16 goals this season, including all three of his team’s goals in the Galaxy’s last regular season game, a 3-2 win over Western Conference leader LAFC.

+Paredes’ yellow card was the first of nine cards handed out, including three red cards.
+Alvarez was ejected in the 84th minute and LA’s Diego Polenta and Portland’s Dairon Asprilla were given red cards for a scuffle after the whistle.

+For the Timbers, it was the first win without center midfielder Diego Chara in the starting lineup since 2015.

 Portland (9-8-4) is unbeaten in its last six regular-season games.
-With the loss, the Galaxy (12-9-1) drop one spot to third in the West.
+With the loss, the Galaxy (12-9-1) dropped one spot to third in the West.